VimsRocz/IMU/README.md

 python validate_with_truth.py --est-file results/IMU_X001_GNSS_X001_TRIAD_kf_output.mat --truth-file STATE_X001.txt
 ```

-The script writes one PDF per axis showing the position error together with the
+The script now produces position, velocity **and** attitude error plots.
+When
+the covariance matrix `P` is available each figure includes the ±3σ envelopes
-±3σ bounds from the filter covariance.
+derived from the corresponding sub-blocks of `P`.
+The output directory given via `--output` is created automatically if it does
+not exist.

 ### Running the MATLAB pipeline